brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

 `offsetof` returns the position in bytes of a member of a struct relative to the address of the struct.
 In our example, `offsetof(struct useless_structure, member1)` would be
-0, and `offsetof(struct useless_structure, member3)` would be `255 +
+0 (since it is the first element of the structure), and `offsetof(struct useless_structure, member3)` would be `255 +
 sizeof(int)` because `member3` is just after `member2` (255 bytes)
 in memory which is just after `member1` in memory (`sizeof(int)` bytes).

 The `offsetof` uses a really clever trick.
-It casts `0` to a pointer to the structure (so the address of this structure is 0) and the get the address of the desired member of its structure.
-This code is safe since we do not dereference the null pointer, in the sense we do not access its data directly, we only get its address.
+It casts `0` to a pointer to the structure (so the address of this structure is 0) and then get the address of the desired member of its structure.
+While it could appear to be dangerous and even invalid since we dereference a null points, this code is safe since in the sense we do not access its data directly, we only get its address.

 {% highlight c linenos %}
 #define offsetof(st, m) ((size_t) (&((st *) 0)->m))